Bringing the night sky to life

 Powered by innovative technology

-Rubin Observatory is a feat of engineering, from its one-of-a-kind combined primary/tertiary mirror to the car-sized LSST Camera.
-Explore the technological innovations making Rubin science possible.
+Rubin Observatory is packed with innovative technology, from a one-of-a-kind combined primary/tertiary mirror to the largest camera ever built.
+Explore the technology that makes Rubin science possible.